 Costs are a big part of owning any car, never mind your first one.
 It’s why we’d recommend putting a guideline figure into your head first and foremost.
 This will include the price of the car, along with the price of taxing and insuring it.
 You should also factor in replacement parts like wheels and tyres.
 Once you’ve got a main figure, it’ll be much easier to work out what you can afford comfortably.

-Tips for finding a first car for a new driver
+Tips for finding a good first car

 If you’re feeling a little overwhelmed with all these choices – and which car might be right for you – then we’ve got some helpful tips and tools to make things a little easier.
 For example, we’ve got a wide variety of car reviews – both written and video – which can add a little extra information to your buying journey.